KlishGroup/kg-public-blog-flexible-jekyll/_posts/2015-05-25-estudio-sample-site.markdown

 Pages can be created utilizing the following components, which have all been developed in XSL 2.0:

--   Header - Sticky Header component on the page which uses the External class:com.interwoven.livesite.external.impl.LivesiteSiteMap to read the default.sitemap to display navigation links in top nav.
+-   Header - Sticky Header uses the External class:com.interwoven.livesite.external.impl.LivesiteSiteMap to read the default.sitemap to display navigation links in top nav.
 It uses the "Navigation/HeaderDCR to load labels or images in the header.

--   Hero - Single image component with Title, Body and CTA button.
+-   Hero - Single image with Title, Body and CTA button.
 The text content can be aligned - Left, Center and Right

--   Breadcrumb - This component shows the breadcrumbs of the page the user is on.
+-   Breadcrumb - Shows the breadcrumbs of the page the user is on.
 It reads the links from default.sitemap using the Component External.

--   Simple Content - Simple component to display Title, Date, Body and CTA.
+-   Simple Content - Displays Title, Date, Body and CTA.

--   Video - This component displays the responsive Youtube or Vimeo video using the Video ID.
+-   Video - Responsive Youtube or Vimeo video using the Video ID.

--   Footer - Sticky Footer component on the page uses DCR to display the links in the footer.
+-   Footer - Sticky Footer uses DCR to display the links in the footer.

--   Carousel - This component uses DCR to display images with Title, Body and CTA Button.
+-   Carousel - Content Items used to display images with Title, Body and CTA Button.

 -   Card - This component uses DCR to display cards horizontally in a